 Housing and Transportation

-Disabilities: Facilities at the Haim Striks School of Law and Business and throughout Israel are accessible to many individuals with disabilities.
-Please notify the Program Director for any specific accommodations necessary for the student’s full enjoyment of the program and facilities.
+Disabilities: Facilities at the College of Law and Business and throughout Israel are accessible to many individuals with disabilities.
+Please notify one of the Program Directors for any specific accommodations necessary for the student’s full enjoyment of the program and facilities.